 Even without kids, India is by no means an easy country to travel.
 The bewildering concoction of noise, chaos and commotion, can be a shocking assault on the senses for any first timer.
 However, for those that take on the challenge, it may be one of the most rewarding experiences of your travelling lives.
 And with kids along for the ride, well they will just help to break down any cultural barriers, slow you down for the better, and enable you to appreciate the smaller details of everyday travel.
 So here is the truth about travelling India with Kids.

-Due to an opportunity which arose through my husband’s work, we spent almost a year living in Bangalore with our two boys (aged 1 and 3 when we arrived).
+Due to an opportunity which arose through my husband’s work, (not a career break per se) we spent almost a year living in Bangalore with our two boys (aged 1 and 3 when we arrived).
 In that year, we took every possible opportunity to travel India with Kids; whether it be a long weekend exploring Hampi or Kochi, or a couple of weeks to explore the palaces and forts of Rajasthan and witness ceremonies on the River Ganges, or seeing the New Year in on the sun-drenched beaches of Goa.
 We used sleeper trains and autos (tuk-tuks) where possible, ate in local restaurants and tried to soak up all that India had to offer.

 Many people raise their eyebrows when we tell them the places we travelled in India with kids so young.
 Admittedly it wasn’t all easy.
 The bureaucracy frequently drove us insane, the chaos can be draining and the lack of sanitisation unnerving.
 But, every day was an adventure full of colour and vibrancy, and there is an infectious energy that gets under your skin and makes you yearn for more.
 Plus, our kids loved it!
 They saw past all the dirt and were oblivious to the bureaucracy.
 For them, India was an incredible sensory playground.
 Parents, just ensure you plan, book ahead, and take it slow.